ehssgoffice/docs/src/content/docs/ehssg-it-policy/email-use-policy.md

 * Trainees
 * Outsourced freelancers

-## Email Account Name

-1. **For employees with first and last names**
-* Standard format: first initial + last name (e.g., jsmith@ehssg.org)
-* For duplicate names: first initial + last name + department (e.g., jsmithadmin@ehssg.org)
-2. **For employees without a last name**
-* Standard format: initials + last word of the name (e.g., akkyaw@ehssg.org)
-* For duplicate names: initials + last word of the name + department (e.g., akkyawadmin@ehssg.org)
-3. **For rare cases of multiple employees with the same name in a department**
-* Format: initials + last word of the name + department + ascending numbers (e.g., akkyawadmin1@ehssg.org)

-## Email Activation and Deactivation
-Accounts are created by ICT personnel upon receiving a request from HR, typically within a week of a new recruit's start date.

-Accounts are deactivated on the employee's departure date, with an out-of-office message set up.
-Mailbox content is deleted after 30 days, following an encrypted backup.
-The supervisor of the departed employee and the new recruited employee for the departed position can have access to back up email.

 ## Data Ownership
 The organization owns all data in its email system.
 Mailbox content can be edited or deleted with proper approvals.